David Bromell, Chair

 Prior to my work with ELPNZ I spent time raising four sons as a stay-at-home mother.
 My previous work had been in financial administration, complaints resolution, and project management for a funding organisation.

-I have a Master in Commerce and Administration (Distinction) from Victoria University.
+I have a Master in Commerce and Administration (Distinction) and a Post Graduate Certificate in Public Policy from Victoria University.